usc-ctin583/usc-ctin583.github.io/docs/Labs/lab06.md

 * Create a new folder for your builds.
 Do not push these buils to GitHub and Perforce
 * Sometimes the game within your editor will not look and feel the same as your built game
 * It is not recommended to rename the folder name that was automatically generated for you.
 It might break things.
 If you want to change the name, make a whole new and separate build
+* Be careful and precise as you follow the steps, including all punctuation and capitalization

 ## Rendering Quality
 For each device or platform you build to, it is important to consider the quality and the rendering settings of the game.
 Feel free to adjust and set a certain quality level for different platforms and levels within the game.
 This will take some experimentation to get to a setting that works best for your game.
 Edit the settings under `Edit/Project Settings/Quality`.